This post was last updated on October 29th, 2020 at 03:00 am

-DStv Xtraview setup errors can send any satellite installers into panic mode. luckily, all other things being equal, we have a solution for this error.
-The most dreaded of all the errors is the E143-0 and E143-4 errors.
-The error will display on your screen as “No communication from Primary Decoder E143-0” or as “waiting for communication from primary decoder” in this post, we shall be using our knowledge and experiences including the tips gathered on DStv forum to fix the Xtraview E143-0 error which usually occurs during or after xtraview installation.
+DStv Xtraview setup errors can send any satellite installers into panic mode.
+Luckily, all other things being equal, we have a solution for this error.
+The most dreaded of all the errors are the E143-0 and E143-4 errors.
+The error will display on your screen as “No communication from Primary Decoder E143-0” or as “waiting for communication from primary decoder” In this post, we shall be using our knowledge and experiences, including the tips gathered from the DStv forum, to fix the Xtraview E143-0 error which usually occurs during or after xtraview installation.

 Types of E143 Errors

-We have to common E143 errors during Dstv xtraview installation.
+We have two common E143 errors during the Dstv xtraview installation.
 These are:

-- E143-4: Most of the time, this error is called “waiting for primary decoder error and it occurs when you combine mismatched decoders or incomplete connection
+- E143-4: Most of the time, this error is called “waiting for primary decoder error, and it occurs when you combine mismatched decoders or an incomplete connection

 Forms of E143 Errors

-- Post-Xtraview Installation: That is, it worked at first and failed later or it works only at certain times or distances.
+- Post-Xtraview Installation: It worked at first and failed later, or it works only at certain times or distances.

 What Exactly triggers the DSTV error e143-0/E143-4 Errors?